 Spark plugs need to be changed every 25 hours.
 If you mow your lawn for an hour every Saturday, the spark plug should last about six months.

 If you have a bad spark plug, you might be able to get one or two starts out of it.
-It will be able to ignite the engine, but it won’t be able to sustain it.
+It can ignite the engine, but it won’t sustain it.

 If the lawn mower ran for a few minutes before it died, it could be you have a dirty spark plug.
 Remove the spark plug and inspect for carbon buildup.